UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Weatherize your windows for warm weather by sealing air leaks and adding shading to lower summer cooling costs.

 Many people assume window insulation is only for winter, but keeping blistering heat outside is just as vital as blocking winter chills.
 Learning how to weatherize windows for warm weather requires a dual approach.
 First, you must address the physical home envelope by caulking any gaps along the exterior and interior window frames.
 Old caulk shrinks and separates from the wood or vinyl, creating an easy pathway for unconditioned air to infiltrate your living room.
 A fresh bead of silicone caulk blocks those invisible leaks instantly.
 Renters should always check their lease or ask for landlord permission before applying exterior caulk.
-If you cannot use permanent sealants, consider pressing removable rope caulk into the gaps along the window sashes.
+If you cannot use permanent sealants, consider pressing removable rope caulk into the gaps along the window sashes for a temporary, damage-free barrier.

-Installing blackout curtains or reflective window films is a highly effective, environmentally mindful choice to reduce indoor temperatures and decrease your reliance on air conditioning.
+🌱 Eco Edge: Installing blackout curtains or reflective window films is a highly effective, environmentally mindful choice to reduce indoor temperatures and decrease your reliance on air conditioning.
 If you rent your home, hanging thermal curtains on a temporary tension rod is a completely damage-free alternative.

 Investing in a Comprehensive Weatherization Kit Guide